How to exclude files, folders and drives from backups in Storage Protect

 • Attempt to perform a manual backup.
 Every file on the excluded drive should be marked with a barred red circle, and so be impossible to back up.

-• Check the include-exclude list on the Spectrum Protect command line by running dsmc q inclexcl.
+• Check the include-exclude list on the Storage Protect command line by running dsmc q inclexcl.
 The output lists the order in which the directives will be processed.

-The basic syntax for coding exclusions from backup may be gleaned from the existing examples in the Spectrum Protect option files.
+The basic syntax for coding exclusions from backup may be gleaned from the existing examples in the Storage Protect option files.
 The following is a summary to illustrate some of the possibilities offered.

 • The default is to include a file for backup.
 If a file does not match either an Exclude or Include directive in the configuration file then it will be included for backup.